-Stress testing is an important risk management tool promoted by supervisors through the Basel~II framework.
-Indeed, banks using the IRB approach to capital adequacy for credit risk are required to conduct stress tests to examine the robustness of their internal capital adequacy assessments.
-In its principles for sound stress testing, BCBS \citeyearpar{BCBS155} recommends that supervisors make regular and comprehensive assessments of banks' stress testing programs, and encourages supervisors to conduct stress tests based on common scenarios for banks in their jurisdiction.
 Usually, a stress test begins with the development of an economic scenario that is the manifestation of some stress event or economic shock.
 It is then translated into conditional (point-in-time) PDs assigned to obligors constituting a bank's credit portfolio.
 Finally, an analytical or simulation model estimates portfolio credit losses subject to the stress event, which are charged against provisions and capital to produce an assessment of the bank's solvency.
 A variation on this methodology is reverse stress testing --- a technique in which ``losses that would render an institution unviable or subject to material regulatory intervention are identified and attention then focussed on the types of scenarios that would generate these losses'' \citep{LJF10}.